louisnikai/vue-js-entender/README.md

 Vue.use(JSExtender)
 ```

-PS: It's better to import and use it at the first after import Vue.
+PS: It's better to import and use it at the first after import Vue in main.js.

 <br />
 <br />